filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **Cost Reduction: removing complexity reduces costs and enables the full potential of SupraSeal improvements**

-- No `PreCommit` method and message, only `ProveCommit` will stay (only one method and one message needed to add sectors to the network);
+- No `PreCommit` method and message, only `ProveCommit` will stay (only one step with one chain message needed to onboard sectors to the network)
 - No `PCD` (PreCommit Deposit)
 - No waiting time between `PreCommit` and `ProveCommit`
 - High impact in terms of SupraSeal software utilization

-**Trustless SaaS Enabled**
+**Trustless Sealing-as-a-Service (SaaS) Enabled**

 - SaaS would be possible in a trustless manner (low risk-low trust: sealer does not need to put down collateral that will need to be re-paid by buyers or buyer does not need to pre-pay this amount)
 - SaaS providers can delegate proving tasks.
 In particular, proving can be split into specialized subtasks which get outsourced to specialized entities (labeling the graph, Snarks, …)
 - Enabling HDD wholesale: it would be possible to receive brand new drives with Sector-Keys pre-generated in your name

-**PoRep secured Cryptographically and not Rationally**
+**PoRep Secured Cryptographically and not Rationally**

 Chain cryptographic security gets increased: NI-PoRep would make misbehaving cryptographically infeasible rather than irrational.

-**PoRep Security now independent from Consensus**
+**PoRep Security Now Independent from Consensus**

 Current PoRep is interactive and needs to get randomness form the chain.
 Moreover, in order to be secure, 150 epochs are needed between `PreCommit` and `ProveCommit`.
 This is due to the fact that some Consensus attacks need to be infeasible (as putting those attacks in place would allow for faking storage).

 In NI-PoRep, since randomness is derived locally, there is no link anymore between PoRep and consensus attacks.
-This mean that
+This means that

 - Consensus attacks are not a concern anymore for PoRep security
 - PoRep can now work “agnostically” with any consensus protocol